American Indian boarding school gravesites: Investigation

 An investigation by the federal government commissioned by United States Secretary of the Interior Deb Haaland— the first Native American cabinet secretary— investigated over 400 American Indian boarding school sites to determine the location of deceased children, their gravesites, and details surrounding their life and death in the institutions.

 On 30 July 2024, findings of the investigation were released.
 The findings indicated that at least 973 Native American children were discovered to have died in the boarding school system, with sixty-five of the surveyed schools possessing gravesites with buried children.
 Of these, twenty-one unmarked gravesites and fifty-three marked gravesites were found.
 The investigation determined that while specific causes of death could not yet be determined, that the primary causes of death were from illness and abuse.
 The investigation also noted that the true number of deaths could be higher based on unknown numbers of children who died from illness caught at the school after being sent away from it.
 Additional reasons for unaccounted deaths or gravesites included unrecorded deaths outside of the 1819-1969 period, deaths from non-federally funded schools, deaths in institutions without public records, and deaths in assimilatory institutions that were not schools including asylums, day schools, orphanages, and dormitories.

 Deb Haaland characterized the boarding school system as a "concerted attempt to eradicate the 'Indian problem'" through assimilation or outright wiping out Native American culture.
 While expressing personal remorse, Haaland suggested that the United States federal government needed to make a formal apology on behalf of the abuse, death, and trauma caused by the school system.
 The Department of the Interior recommended compensation for the Native American communities with government spending proportional to the estimated US$23.3 billion (inflation-adjusted) federal expenditure granted to the federal boarding school system.
 It also recommended significant investment in programs to help the Native American communities recover from trauma caused by the federal boarding school system, placing government funding into education, violence prevention, and programs for revitalizing Indigenous languages.

 Haskell-Baker Wetlands

 The South Lawrence Trafficway, an extension of highway K-10, was delayed for several decades; one reason for the delay was an investigation into the claim that children from Haskell had been buried in unmarked graves in the wetlands, in addition to the marked graves located in the cemetery there.
 Investigations have found no evidence of such burials in the wetlands.
-However, there are still calls for any further development to require searchs for potential gravesites.
+However, there are still calls for any further development to require searches for potential gravesites.